tabnul/alfen-eve-modbus-ha/readme.md

   current are what the control logic needs; the Solar loop's surplus depends on the charger power register — verify `sensor.alfen_power_sum` reports before relying on Solar.
-- **Grid-zero is not perfect** — control is integer-amp, so ~230 W (1-phase) or ~690 W
-  (3-phase) of residual per amp step is unavoidable.
-It snaps toward zero at each amp boundary.
-This is inherent to amp-stepped charging, not a bug.
+- **Integer-amp control** — the setpoint steps in whole amps, so ~230 W (1-phase) or ~690 W (3-phase) of granularity per step is unavoidable; the export margin absorbs this so it stays on the export side.
+Inherent to amp-stepped charging, not a bug.
-- **After an HA restart**, mode resets to Off and Solar takes up to ~1 minute to resume (the start hold timer restarts).
-"Nothing happens right after a restart" is normal.
+- **Solar starts slowly by design** — surplus must hold above threshold for 3 minutes before charging begins, and stop takes 3 minutes too (symmetric, to minimise relay wear).
+On a marginal day it will pause more and charge less; that's the "only charge on genuine solar" trade-off.
+- **After an HA restart**, mode and target are restored (they survive the restart).
+The engine drops off the safe-current fallback, then re-asserts the restored mode — Fast resumes at max, Manual at its target, and Solar resumes charging only if there's actual surplus (otherwise it waits at stop).
+Solar can take up to ~3 min to (re)start once sun is present, due to the start hold.
+- **Autonomous charging during an HA outage** — while HA is *down* longer than the ~60 s setpoint validity, the charger falls back to **safe current** and charges on its own, outside all HA logic.
+Nothing in HA can prevent this while HA is down; the only fix is to set **Safe current to 0** (or the lowest accepted) in the Service Installer, so the fallback pauses instead of charging.
-- **Phase switches cost ~15 s** of charging each (the pause-switch-resume).
+- **Phase switches cost ~15 s** of charging each (the pause-switch-resume), and are capped to at most one per `alfen_phase_cooldown` (default 10 min) in either direction.
+A blocked phase-down means it holds 3-phase (importing a little, bounded) or pauses until the cooldown clears — the accepted cost of not switching too often.
 - **2 Modbus TCP connections max** — if EVCC or another master is still connected, HA's writes can be refused for lack of a slot.
 Run only HA against the charger.
 - **Fuse protection is soft** — reactive at the 5 s guard cadence, and it fails *open* (does nothing) if P1 data is missing.
 It reduces nuisance trips; it is not the breaker.
+- **Reallin meter** — this unit's per-phase currents and voltages read fine, but some aggregate power/energy registers can drop out.
+Solar surplus is built on `alfen_power_sum`; the `availability` guard on the surplus sensor stops brief dropouts from corrupting the loop, but chronic dropout is a Modbus/hardware issue to chase separately.

 ## The optional price layer